I-2-0-8.Accommodations Under Section 504 of the Rehabilitation Act of 1973

 NOTE:

 As much as possible, accommodations will be amenable to the requestor.
-Do not force a requestor to accept an alternative accommodation in lieu of his or her preferred accommodation merely because the requested accommodation may cost more (within reason) or merely because the request is inconvenient to hearing office staff.
+Do not force a requestor to accept an alternative accommodation in lieu of their preferred accommodation merely because the requested accommodation may cost more (within reason) or merely because the request is inconvenient to hearing office staff.

 b.
 Alternative Service Policy